-What is the definition of Motor Planning?
+What is the Definition of Motor Planning?

 Motor planning is the ability to plan, execute, and sequence a novel motor task.
 The fundamental importance of motor planning cannot be overstated.
 It affects one’s confidence in academic, social, functional, and athletic performance.
-Praxis allows children to plan and carry out motor skills in an efficient & refined manner, allowing for the fulfilment of their life roles.

 - Occupational Therapists and Occupational Therapist Assistants